-The community agencies we fund to provide TAAP services help Victorian tenants dealing with issues in a private tenancy agreement, to avoid homelessness.
-The agencies provide a range of services, including information and referral to other services, negotiation with landlords or real estate agents, and assistance in preparing for and attending hearings at the Victorian Civil and Administrative Tribunal (VCAT).
+The TAAP agencies help Victorian renters in a private rental agreement, to understand their renting rights and obligations and resolve renting disputes.
+The agencies provide a range of services, including information and referral to other services, negotiation with rental providers or real estate agents, and assistance in preparing for and attending hearings at the Victorian Civil and Administrative Tribunal (VCAT).

 Who is eligible for TAAP services?

-TAAP services are available to Victorian residential tenants who are financially disadvantaged.
+TAAP services are available to Victorian residential renters who are financially disadvantaged or experiencing family violence.

 - rooming house residents

 TAAP can assist a range of financially disadvantaged renters, such as those:

 - with no income

 - with insufficient income to sustain personal financial commitments and who have defaulted on paying rent, utility bills or other personal debts.

 TAAP services are also available to those experiencing family violence, regardless of their financial circumstances, because family violence can quickly impact a renter's housing situation.